michaelbromley/angular-social-demo/README.md

 ### Redirect crawlers to the server-side script

 Now that we have our server-side script up an running, we just need to set up the redirection.
-This is done with an `.htaccess` file containing the following rule:
+This technique requires the use of the three Apache modules mentioned earlier, and is done with an `.htaccess` file containing the following rule:

 ```ApacheConf
 <ifModule mod_rewrite.c>